Wealth Club – Compelling investments for experienced investors

 The manager

 AIM-quoted Mercia Asset Management has been providing venture capital to regional businesses for four decades.
-It now manages £1.8 billion across venture capital, private equity, private debt, and its own balance sheet funds (September 2024).
+It now manages £2 billion across venture capital, private equity, private debt, and its balance sheet funds (March 2025).

-The EIS fund is overseen by Mercia’s Ventures division, which also manages the Northern VCTs.
-The 58-strong team is led by Managing Director Will Clark and manages £913 million from 11 offices across the UK.
-The EIS fund itself is overseen by Julian Dennard, Investment Principal for EIS.
+The Knowledge-Intensive EIS fund is overseen by Mercia’s Ventures division, which also manages the Northern VCTs.
+The 52-strong team is led by Managing Director Will Clark and manages around £960 million from a network of offices across the UK.

 Each team member maintains a local network to help source opportunities and support portfolio companies post-investment.
 The team has access to the wider resources of the Mercia group.

-Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited.
+Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited (formerly Mainspring).
 Shares will be held by the nominee, MNL (Mercia) Nominees Limited.

 Investment strategy